LoganTML/LoganTML/README.md

 ## About Me

-I'm a U3 honours software engineering student in Montreal, QC.
+I'm a U3 BSc.
+Major Computer Science + Minor Statistics student in Montreal, QC.
 I'm passionate about developing creative and innovative solutions to problems, and I enjoy working in teams and collaborating on projects.

 - 🎹 Piano player for 16 years
 - 🏐 McGill Men's Volleyball Club team member